parsampsh/adminx/doc/00_general_configuration.md

 });
 ```

-This method gets a closure and that closure should recive user object and return a boolean.
+This method gets a closure and that closure should receive user object and return a boolean.
 If true is returned, means that user is Super user.

 ## An example